 The formula is straightforward:

-CSR = (Number of claims settled / Number of claims received) x 100
+CSR = (Number of claims paid / Number of claims decided) x 100

 This number is published annually by IRDAI in its annual report.
 For FY 2023-24, most life insurers reported CSRs between 95% and 99%.